-4.2.2.
-Requirements of the Solution
+5.2.2.
+Requirements of the solution

 - 1- We need some features to be used for distinguishing between handwriting objects and other objects might find in the check.
-Essentially, those features should be available in the following references [10-11, 16-22, 24-26, 29-31], as mentioned before. - 2- The performance of these features must be evaluated with some data to choose the suitable ones. - 3- Since there is no training data for the contents of the design of the checks or for the handwriting, we have to proceed as follows: (1) select some features recommended by the DE based on his knowledge and experience, (2) start testing with some heuristics suggested also by the DE about the ranges of the values of the features that can be used to distinguish between handwriting and other objects, (3) update the ranges of values and/or used features according to the results obtained so that better result is hoped, (4) retest and evaluate the results.
+Essentially, those features should be available in the following references [11, 16-22,24-26, 29-31], as mentioned before. - 2- The performance of these features must be evaluated with some data to choose the suitable ones. - 3- Since there is no training data for the contents of the design of the checks or for the handwriting, we have to proceed as follows: (1) select some features recommended by the DE based on his knowledge and experience, (2) start testing with some heuristics suggested also by the DE about the ranges of the values of the features that can be used to distinguish between handwriting and other objects, (3) update the ranges of values and/or used features according to the results obtained so that better result is hoped, (4) retest and evaluate the results.
 (5) repeating steps 2-4 until we get the best result. - 4- How can we evaluate the result?
-When using heuristic search in AI problems like chess playing, there is a state evaluation function that return a value telling us how far from the goal, and based on that value the nest move is estimated.
+When using heuristic search in AI problems like chess playing, there is a state evaluation function that returns a value telling us how far from the goal, and based on that value the next move is estimated.
 Here, we can't design such cost function because the distance to the goal can't not be measured by numbers because evaluation is visual.
-Now we must define the goal state and in between states. - 5- Our goal state is a check image contains only handwriting.
-Of course, this is the optimal case.
-This case might be impossible to reach because of the overlapping between handwriting objects and others, however it can be approached.
-Therefore, our goal state is the best state (bs) in which the maximum amount of handwriting extracted with other objects removed.
-This state can't be measured by numbers but by visual estimation given by the DE, therefore we call this kind of heuristic search " Domain Expert Guided Heuristic Search" (DEGHS). - 6- We mentioned several times the terns "handwriting objects" and "other objects" therefore, the first step we must go is segmenting the check image into its objects. this can be done by Connected Components Labeling (CCL).
+Now we must define the goal state and in between states. - 5- Our goal state is the maximum amount of handwriting extracted with other objects removed.
+This state can't be measured by numbers but by visual estimation given by the DE, therefore we call this kind of heuristic search "Domain Expert Guided Heuristic Search" (DEGHS). - 6- The first step we must go is segmenting the check image into its objects. this can be done by Connected Components Labeling (CCL). - 7- In order that the DE can give his response flexibly and in reasonable time, we have to provide him with these abilities:

-- 7- In order that the DE can give his response flexibly and in reasonable time, we have to provide him with these abilities: - 8- Displaying the input image, (2) displaying the processed image at any stage, (3) displaying any component selected with its image, some other helpful images, and values of all features used, as well as any preprocessing done with parameter values used.
+Displaying the input image, (2) displaying the processed image at any stage, (3) displaying any component selected with its image, some other helpful images, and values of all features used, as well as any preprocessing done with parameter values used.
 The DE must also be provided with the ability of easy selection of any segmented object (CC) using its label, for convenience.
-We must also provide the ability to select the features the DE wish to use with their value ranges and any conditions desired (AND, XOR, etc.). - 9- When we started to work with this subject, we designed and implemented a platform that enable the DE to interact easily with all what we mentioned above (with the help of the KE and the P, if needed) to give him high flexibility in suggesting heuristics, testing them, evaluating the result, making changes and retest again and again until the best result is reached.
-Fig. 3 shows this platform during one of the DE tests.
-This platform with the software tied to it is called ESGMIPA.
+We must also provide the ability to select the features the DE wish to use with their value ranges and any conditions desired (AND, XOR, etc.).

+8- When we started to work with this subject, we designed and implemented a platform that enables the DE to interact easily with all what we mentioned above (with the help of the KE and the P, if needed) to give him high flexibility in suggesting heuristics, testing them, evaluating the result, making changes and retest again and again until the best result is reached.
+Fig. 2 shows this platform during one of the DE tests.
+This platform with the software tied to it is called SM.